Gadget development for mouse coordinates

 Tkinter is used to draw the interface.
 Convenient for further development in the next step.

-When we press Enter or click the Print button, if the upper input box is non-empty, the coordinates in the frame will be printed in the bottom text box, otherwise the coordinates of the current mouse vertice will be printed.
+When we press Enter or click the Print button, if the upper input box is non-empty, the coordinates in the frame will be printed in the bottom text box, otherwise the coordinates of the current mouse coordinates will be printed.

 You can quickly record what coordinates you want to use, and then automate the processing.